10 Creative Ways to Help Your Children Exercise

 Before your child is even born you can begin to make exercising part of your daily routine.
 Talk to your doctor about when you can begin exercising again after having a baby.

-Since kids will want to be like you, do things as you do, in this case, it may be very wise to start working out as soon as you can.
+Since kids will want to be like you, and do things as you do, in this case, it may be very wise to start working out as soon as you can.
 If your kids see you living a physically active life, then persuading them to exercise will be very easy.

-Instead, they could play soccer, swim or even ride a bike.
+Instead, they could play soccer, swim, or even ride a bike.

 3. Limit Screen Time

 According to experts, kids should only have one to two hours of screen time daily.
-Screen time includes the time spent on a computer, watching television or playing a video game.
+Screen time includes the time spent on a computer, watching television, or playing a video game.

 However, kids nowadays are having a screen time of up to four to five hours and more.

-This could turn your little one to a couch potato, which in turn makes them gain unhealthy weight.
+This could turn your little one into a couch potato, which in turn makes them gain unhealthy weight.
 Limiting screen time will only work so much, remember to be effective at changing habits you will have to replace what you take away.
 Which leads to the next part of being creative.

 4. Buy Outdoor Toys